gleizernicole/projetch200/README.md

 ### The problem

 In the third semester of the Chemistry bachelor at EPFL students are required to take a course on the chemistry of s and p block elements of the periodic table.
 Existing resources are limited and fragmented.
+Test

 ### Our solution